 To explain this scenario and how Twitch counts if those two viewers were on at the same time, this would be two concurrent viewers.
 If one leaves as another separate person joins your viewer count would show one concurrent viewer.

 What Does “Average viewers” Mean on Twitch?

 According to Twitch, the typical number of concurrent viewers in a stream is “The average amount of simultaneous viewers in your stream.”
-This statistic may be found in your channel analytics area on the creator dashboard.
+This statistic, along with other Twitch stats, may be found in your channel analytics area on the creator dashboard.

 How Common Are Fake Viewers On Twitch?

 The number of fake views on Twitch has been hotly debated.
 It’s important to be aware that the system is not infallible.
 On Reddit, Tfue said in his chat: “I actually think it might be more than 30%.”